rotki/rotki/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Requesting new features to be added to Rotkehlchen
+about: Requesting new features to be added to Rotki
 ---

 ## Abstract

-Please describe by example what problem you see in the current Rotkehlchen implementation that you would like addressed.
+Please describe by example what problem you see in the current Rotki implementation that you would like addressed.

 ## Motivation